Gleethos/neureka/README.md

 A powerful deep learning framework that combines dynamic computation, performance and debugging freedom!

-However it lacks one thing! :
+PyTorch however does not carry with it the benefit of write once run everywhere!

-Platform independence.
+This is due to the fact that internally PyTorch is written in C++.
+Additionally, GPU acceleration is written in nvidia's cuda.

-This is due to the fact that PyTorxh's backend is written in c++ and cuda.
+Which means that even developers willing to compile for all platforms would still be locked out of AMD Systems when it comes to performance.

-Which means that it is locked out of many systems by default.
+For that reason Neureka is written in Java and OpenCl (Aparapi).

-This is the reason why Neureka is written in Java and OpenCl (Aparapi).
+Although performance will certainly be impacted by this choice, uncomplicated deployment and ease of use are the benefit.
-Although performance will probably be impacted by this choice, uncomplicated deployment and ease of use are the benefit.
+Additionally, the use of OpenCl theoretically should allow for FPGA utilization.
+This however has not been tested.

 #### Building for source
 Execute the following: